love-bonito/backend-developer/README.md

  The entry point for our application will be an API endpoint which is going to be receiving a request in the [POST] `/transactions` these transactions are going to accept only POST requests.

-The transaction will have the fields as are follows
+The transaction will accept the fields as are follows, all are mandatories.

 ```
 {